 I was never tempted by the offers.

 Things may not be so black and white for other people who work the Thin Blue Line.
-Police Officers, like the public we serve, are flawed creatures who make mistakes, have lapses in judgement and struggle with a variety of addiction issues.
-Addiction issues like alcohol, drugs, gambling and sex.
+Police Officers, like the public we serve, are flawed creatures who make mistakes, have lapses in judgement and struggle with a variety of addiction issues like alcohol, drugs, gambling and of course, sex.

 (A recent Canadian study suggests 1 in 10 adults or 10% of the population struggle with a sex addiction.)

 The charges are sure to be contested unless the Professional Standards Unit has secured irrefutable evidence in the form of inculpatory video recordings or wire tap conversations.
 In the absence of this type of evidence the case is likely to go forward.

 Sex Trade Workers often come to court with significant issues surrounding their credibility.
 Their evidence is always heavily scrutinized and often rejected as unreliable by Judges and juries alike.